FirebirdSQL/Butler/rfc/4/FBSP.rst

   .. seealso:: `2.2 Client and Service Identity`_

 :host:
-  MANDATORY host Id
+  MANDATORY host (network node) ID.
+It could be an IP (v4/v6) address, or a hostname that must be resolvable to an IP address.
+Peers that run on the same network node MUST have the same address/hostname.

 :pid:
-  MANDATORY process Id
+  MANDATORY process ID (PID of peer's process).

 :identity:
   MANDATORY `Agent identification`_